auval/AndroidWorkshop/README.md

       - git tag -a 2.1 -m "lecture #2.1"
   - you can now jump between them using:
       - git checkout 2  (..or 2.1)
+  - you can see the diff between 2 tags (or between branches) by adding `/compare` to the end of the github workspace URL.
 - git add .
   - adds all un-staged files to your local git index

+---

 ### Lesson #3